SouzaGuilherme/tarball/README.md

 $ terraform apply
 ```

-now we can connect to our GKE using gcloud sdk from the command line:
+Now we can connect to our GKE using gcloud sdk from the command line:

 ```Shell
 $ gcloud container clusters get-credentials name_cluster --zone zona_selected --project name_project
 ```

-in the case of the default project, just use:
+In the case of the default project, just use:

 ```Shell
 $ gcloud container clusters get-credentials cluster-k8s-maxxer --zone southamerica-east1-c --project maxxer-test
 ```

-now we can see if our cluster was actually created, either by the kubectl command or by the graphical console interface.
+Now we can see if our cluster was actually created, either by the kubectl command or by the graphical console interface.

 Console Google
 <img src="img_readme/interfaceGKE.png"/>